-The Company manages its cash, common shares, warrants, broker warrants and stock options as capital.
+The Company manages its common shares and equity reserves as capital.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern and to explore its exploration and evaluation properties, so that it can provide returns to shareholders.